MahimashreePrabhakar/MahimashreePrabhakar/README.md

 - 👋 Hi, I’m @MahimashreePrabhakar
 - 👀 I’m interested in embedded design, electrical design, painting and sketching
 - 🌱 I’m currently learning VLSI RTL to GDS design
-- 💞️ I’m looking to collaborate on website creation
+- 💞️ I’m looking to collaborate on any electronics circuit design projects
 - 📫 How to reach me mailto: mahimashreeprabhakar@gmail.com

 <!---